 Christine Amsden

-Christine now lives in the Kansas City area with her husband and biggest
+Christine lives in the Kansas City area with her husband and two kids.

 Author web site.